 Organizers must update the IIAS on any changes in the composition of RG Fellows after the submission of the full proposal.

-being in continuous interaction with the IIAS concerning administrative and academic issues.
+being in ongoing contact with the IIAS concerning administrative and academic issues

-planning with the RG Fellows and Visiting Scholars the program for RG Activities, as outlined in section A.IV. below, and send a copy of this program to the IIAS.
+planning with the RG Fellows and Visiting Scholars the program for RG Activities, as outlined in section A.IV. below, and sending a copy of this program to the IIAS.

-No more than two Fellows may be nominated from the same academic institute.
+No more than two Fellows may be nominated from the same academic institution.

 Group members need not have worked together or collaborated on research in the past.